Alexander Burmistrov: Return to KHL

 Three days after his retirement tweet was sent out, Burmistrov returned to the KHL, signing with former club Ak Bars Kazan.
 In joining Ak Bars through the push for the playoffs in the 2017–18 season, Burmistrov added depth to the offence, contributing with 6 points in 10 games.
 He made 17 playoff appearances and scored 3 points to help Ak Bars claim the Gagarin Cup.

 On 6 June 2018, Burmistrov signed a two-year contract extension with Ak Bars.
 During the 2018–19 season, Burmistrov struggled to gain his offensive touch, registering just 5 points in 27 games for the defending champions before he was traded to Salavat Yulaev Ufa in exchange for three prospects on 1 December 2018.

 Burmistrov remained with Salavat through the 2019–20 season, notching 6 goals and 18 points in 58 games in a checking-line role.
 He added a goal and assist in Salavat's opening round victory over Avangard Omsk before the remainder of playoffs were cancelled due to the COVID-19 pandemic.

 As a free agent, Burmistrov returned home to Ak Bars Kazan, agreeing to a one-year contract for his fourth stint with the club on 5 June 2020.

+After not playing for the first several months of the 2024–25 season, Burmistrov finally signed as a free agent to play the remainder of the season with HC Dynamo Moscow on 26 December.
+Burmistrov was limited to just 8 regular season appearances with Dynamo, going scoreless.

+As a free agent, Burmistrov was signed by the Shanghai Dragons to a one-year, two-way contract on 17 August 2025.